mdurban/finance-blog/src/pages/Creating a Budget/index.md

 I like to use a tool for tracking my budget.
 This makes it so that you don't need to manually track everything in a spreadsheet.
 Some of the most popular budgeting apps are [Personal Capital](https://www.personalcapital.com/), [Mint](https://www.mint.com/), [Every Dollar](https://www.everydollar.com/) and [You Need A Budget](https://www.youneedabudget.com/).

 I personally use Personal Capital.
 It is free to use and offers a ton of features outside of just budget tracking.
 It creates a central place to keep track of all your bank accounts, retirement accounts, loans, investing portfolio and more.
+Once you link all of your accounts, you'll be able to easily see exactly where all of your money is going.
 It also has a pretty nice retirement planner built in.
 If you would like to try it out, use [this referral link](https://share.personalcapital.com/x/ELU5Zy) and we both get a $20 Amazon gift card!

 ## Wrapping Up
 I want to offer a warning when putting your budget together: **Do not compare yourself to others**.
 It's called personal finance because it's *personal*.
 Everyone is in a different financial situation with different goals and priorities.

-The most important thing when creating a budget is to know where your money is going.
+The most important thing when creating a budget is to know where all of your money is going.
 After you've figured this out, set up a plan that works with your personal financial situation and goals and stick to it.